-High-resolution Holocene Pa/Th records reconstructions from the North Atlantic (Hoffmann et al., 2018; Lippold et al., 2019) , although these are show no observable changes, unlike the faint AMOC weakening in the Holocene shown by

-- 375 low-resolution Pa/Th data (Negre et al., 2010; Lippold et al., 2016; McManus et al., 2004; Gherardi et al., 2009; Ng et al., 2018) .
-As the high-resolution Pa/Th records are both single-site studies both from the subtropical Northwest Atlanticso., it is unclear whether how well they represent the full AMOC.
-There are less reconstructed AMOC records for the last interglacial, although the sedimentary overall AMOC strength (Hoffmann et al., 2018; Lippold et al., 2019).
-Taken together, the Pa/Th ratio (Guihou et al., 2010) suggests a records indicate relatively similar AMOC strength compared to the midHolocene and - 380 piControl. for the mid-Holocene and preindustrial.
-There are fewer sedimentary Pa/Th records for the last interglacial, although
+High-resolution Holocene Pa/Th reconstructions from the North Atlantic (Hoffmann et al., 2018; Lippold et al., 2019) show no observable changes, unlike the faint AMOC weakening in the Holocene shown by low-resolution Pa/Th data (Negre et al., 2010; Lippold et al., 2016; McManus et al., 2004; Gherardi et al., 2009; Ng et al., 2018).
+As the high-resolution Pa/Th records are both single-site studies from the subtropical Northwest Atlantic, it is unclear how well they represent the overall AMOC

-Reconstruction of changes in the density profile of the Florida Straits show little changes in the strength of the upper limb of the AMOC over the past 8000 years (Lynch-Stieglitz et al., 2009).
-Just under half the Florida Strait flow is associated with the

-- 385 AMOC, and the remainder is due with the remainder relating to the wind-driven surface gyre circulation, such that.
-Therefore the reported slight increase (4 Sv increase on a flow of 28-32 Sv) over the past 8000 years can likely be explained by changes in atmospheric circulation may be attributed instead to a strengthening of the wind-driven gyre circulation in the Western Atlantic (Lynch-Stieglitz et al., 2009).
+- 315 strength (Hoffmann et al., 2018; Lippold et al., 2019).
+Taken together, the Pa/Th records indicate relatively similar AMOC strength for the mid-Holocene and preindustrial.
+There are fewer sedimentary Pa/Th records for the last interglacial, although they also do indicate substantial changes in AMOC strength (Guihou et al., 2010, 2011; Böhm et al., 2015; Jonkers et al., 2015) Reconstruction of changes in the density profile of the Florida Straits show little changes in the strength of the upper limb of the AMOC over the past 8000 years (Lynch-Stieglitz et al., 2009).
+Just under half the Florida Strait flow is associated with - the AMOC, with the remainder relating to the wind-driven surface gyre circulation.
+Therefore the reported slight increase (4 320 Sv increase on a flow of 28-32 Sv) over the past 8000 years may be attributed instead to a strengthening of the wind-driven gyre circulation in the Western Atlantic (Lynch-Stieglitz et al., 2009).
 To our knowledge, an equivalent reconstruction does not exist for the last interglacial.
-In addition, the Bengtson et al. (2021) benthic $\delta^{13}C$ compilation shows no obvious changes in the spatial structure (latitudinal and depth - 390 extent) of the North Atlantic Deep Water (NADW) between the last interglacial and mid-Holocene, and suggests that the mean NADW transport was similar.
+In addition, the Bengtson et al. (2021) benthic $\delta^{13}C$ compilation shows no obvious changes in the spatial structure (latitudinal and depth extent) of the North Atlantic Deep Water (NADW) between the last interglacial and mid-Holocene, and suggests that the mean NADW transport was similar. - 325

 In summary, no palaeo-reconstructions demonstrate substantive changes in the depth-integrated AMOC strength between either of the two interglacial states and the piControl.
 This, therefore, does not disagree with the PMIP4 ensemble demonstrating no consistent response in overall AMOC strength to the changes in orbital forcing (Sect.
 3.2).
-However, uncertainties in the

-- 395 proxy data would it is not yet possible to confidently assert that the PMIP4 ensemble is simulating the correct response.
-Two obstacles need to be reduced significantly, and overcome before that can happen: (i) a greater number of proxy records obtained throughout the basin, to confidently assert that the PMIP4 ensemble is simulating the correct response (e.g. Burke et al., 2011) .
-Many previous studies have instead focused on examining individual components of the AMOC or inferred changes in deep water mass geometry (e.g Kissel et al., 2013; Renssen et al., 2005). especially during the last interglacial, and (ii) uncertainties - 400 in the proxy data and their interpretation would need to be reduced significantly.
-Greater application of proxy system models (e.g. Burke et al., 2011) and proxy-enabled ocean general circulation models (e.g Sasaki et al., 2022; van Hulten et al., 2018), possibly combined with data assimilation approaches (e.g. Rempfer et al., 2017; Osman et al., 2021) could potentially resolve the latter. - Further research into the various flow components of AMOC and their respective coupling to the climate system is re-405 quired, before one could conclude that there were no significant interglacial changes in AMOC.
-It is also worth noting that all the simulations and analysis here is looking at equilibrated timeslice simulations, rather than transient simulations (Bader et al., 2020; Braconnot et al., 2019, e.g)(e.g. Bader et al., 2020; Braconnot et al., 2019).
+However, it is not yet possible to confidently assert that the PMIP4 ensemble is simulating the correct response.
+Two obstacles need to be overcome before

+- that can happen: (i) a greater number of proxy records obtained throughout the basin, especially during the last interglacial, and (ii) uncertainties in the proxy data and their interpretation would need to be reduced significantly.
+Greater application of proxy system models (e.g. Burke et al., 2011) and proxy-enabled ocean general circulation models (e.g Sasaki et al., 2022; van Hulten et al., 2018), possibly combined with data assimilation approaches (e.g. Rempfer et al., 2017; Osman et al., 2021) could potentially resolve the latter. - Further research into the various flow components of AMOC and their respective coupling to the climate system is required, before one could conclude that there were no significant interglacial changes in AMOC.
+It is also worth noting that all the simulations and analysis here is looking at equilibrated timeslice simulations, rather than transient simulations (e.g Bader et al., 2020; Braconnot et al., 2019).
 Our conclusion of a minimal role for overall AMOC strength changes does not, therefore, apply to abrupt events where an AMOC response has long been identified (LeGrande and Schmidt, 2008).

-410 6 Conclusions
+340 6 Conclusions